-We derived approximately 44%, 38%, and 41% of our revenue in 2020, 2019, and 2018, respectively, from contracts with federal government clients, and approximately 21%, 27%, and 23% of our revenue from contracts with state and local governments and international governments in 2020, 2019, and 2018, respectively.
+We derived approximately 38%, 41%, and 45% of our revenue in 2019, 2018, and 2017, respectively, from contracts with federal government clients, and approximately 27%, 23%, and 17% of our revenue from contracts with state and local governments and international governments in 2019, 2018, and 2017, respectively.
 Expenditures by our federal government clients may be restricted or reduced by Administration or Congressional actions, by action of the Office of Management and Budget, by action of individual agencies or departments, or by other actions.
-In addition, many state and local governments are not permitted to operate with budget deficits, and nearly all state and local governments are now facing considerable challenges in balancing their budgets.
+In addition, many state and local governments are not permitted to operate with budget deficits, and nearly all state and local governments face considerable challenges in balancing their budgets.
 Accordingly, we expect that, due to changing government budgeting and spending priorities, including necessary balancing of defense spending with civilian agency spending, and related disputes among Congress and the Administration, some of our government clients in the future may delay payments due to us, may eventually fail to pay what they owe us, and/or may delay certain programs and projects.
 For some government clients, we may face a difficult choice: turn down (or stop) work due to budget uncertainty with the risk of damaging a valuable client relationship or perform work with the risk of not being paid in a timely fashion or perhaps at all.
 Federal, state and local government, and /or international government elections could also affect spending priorities and budgets at all levels of government.
-In addition, increased government deficits and debt, both domestic and international, may lead to reduced spending by agencies and departments on projects or programs we support.
+In addition, increased deficits and debt at all levels of government, both domestic and international, may lead to reduced spending by agencies and departments on projects or programs we support.